 - Phony spelling and grammar.
-Triple check everything as the CV is your most valuable business card.
+Triple check everything as the resume/CV is your most valuable business card.
 Let a friend or the university career center read through it thoroughly.

 - Outdated documents.
 Make sure the information provided in your application documents is current.
-Explain gaps in your CV.
+Explain gaps in your resume/CV.

-- Lack of highlights relevant to the position in CV.
+- Lack of highlights relevant to the position in the resume/ CV.
 List what targets you hit and what you achieved (ideally in some quantifiable manner).

-- CV with lack of formatting and/ or reverse chronological structure.
+- Resumes/ CVs with a lack of formatting and/ or reverse chronological structure.
 Demonstrate your structured approach to everything!

 - ‘Tweaking’ the odds.
 Stick to information that you can actually prove with supporting materials.
 Also, don’t list golfing as your new favorite hobby if you have never swung a club.

-- The cover letter is a replication of the CV.
-Don’t just put the CV items in longer sentences.
-Leverage the space you have in the cover letter to demonstrate that you are the right candidate based on certain experiences and skills referencing to the CV.
+- The cover letter is a replication of the resume/ CV.
+Don’t just put the resume/CV items in longer sentences.
+Leverage the space you have in the cover letter to demonstrate that you are the right candidate based on certain experiences and skills referencing to the resume/CV.

 - Use of empty phrases.
 Never just use phrases such as ‘quick-learner’ or ‘team-oriented’ without substantiating them with proof of experience.